 These internal linking improvements resulted in a 15% increase in the average number of inlinks (internal links).

 Another important step this classified website took was optimizing their sitemap.
 We found a significant amount of expired pages that were created by cars that had been sold.
 These pages were no longer needed on the website, so they were redirected, but Google still had them in its index.
 Any time a searcher would find the page in search results, they would click and be redirected to a different page.
-This typically results in high customer abandonment and also lowers the percentage of compliant pages, which is a significant negative ranking factor.
+This typically results in high customer abandonment and also lowers the percentage of indexable pages, which is a significant negative ranking factor.

 Updating the sitemap allowed the SEO team to tell Googlebot and other search engine crawlers exactly which pages are the most important, focusing crawl budget where it can have the most impact.